Colton Underwood Shares Details About Cassie Randolph Split In New Book Chapter After She Asked Him Not To

 As for that new chapter in his book, Cassie previously accused Colton of trying to "monetize" their breakup, according to Just Jared.

-In a post to her Instagram story, Cassie wrote, “You have also refused to give me any sort of approval on the chapter that you will be writing, which will heavily feature me…This seems a bit unfair to me.”
+"You have also refused to give me any sort of approval on the chapter that you will be writing, which will heavily feature me...This seems a bit unfair to me," Cassie wrote in a post on her Instagram stories.

 She also asked Colton "on public record" to refrain from prolonging their break up or "dragging" her.